 Dispose of used oil and used oil filters through authorized waste disposal contractors to licensed waste disposal sites, or to the waste oil reclamation trade.
 If in doubt, contact the local authority for advice on disposal facilities.

 It is illegal to pour used oil onto the ground, down sewers or drains, or into water courses.

-The regulations concerning the pollution vary from country to country.
+The regulations concerning pollution vary between regions.